exploratory-io/book/text/pair_count.md

 Count pairs of tokens that appear simultaneously within a document.

 ### From + (plus) Button
-There are two ways to access.
-One is to access from 'Add' (Plus) button.
+You can access it from 'Add' (Plus) button.
+"Text Mining..." -> "Count Text Pairs".
 ![](images/pair_count_add.png)

 ## How to Use?